-The media outlet is primarily funded through journalism grants.
+The media outlet is funded through journalism grants and its readers.

 Location: